 - Capital One’s premium Venture and Spark miles offer 2x miles per dollar spent

-- This means that long term you’d be earning the equivalent of one JetBlue point per dollar spent (a value of ~1.3-1.5 cents)
+- This means that long term you’d be earning the equivalent of 1.5 JetBlue points per dollar spent (a value of ~1.95-2.25 cents)

 What makes this interesting is that Capital One Spark and Venture miles can efficiently be redeemed towards the cost of travel, as you can redeem each Venture or Spark mile for one cent towards an airfare purchase.

-So long term you’re much better off booking a JetBlue ticket with your Venture or Spark card, and then reimbursing yourself at the rate of one cent per point.
-That way you’d even earn JetBlue TrueBlue points for the cost of your ticket.
+So long term you might be better off booking your JetBlue ticket with your Venture or Spark card, and then reimbursing yourself at the rate of one cent per point.
+That way you’d earn JetBlue TrueBlue points for the cost of your ticket.

 Now, there are some circumstances where members may get more value transferring from TrueBlue, like if you have JetBlue’s co-branded credit card and get a 10% refund on redeemed miles, or if JetBlue is offering an award sale.